thomasvrussell/snail/README.rst

     pip install astro-snail

-Note: to avoid package name duplicate in PyPI, we have to change PyPI package name to be astro-snail, but there is no any differnce on package content or usage.
+Note: To avoid package name duplicate in PyPI, we have to change PyPI package name to be astro-snail, but there is no any differnce on package content or usage.

+Note: Given that the LSTM model provided in this repository was trained on a Python 3.6.6 enviornment with tensorflow (v1.14.0), I would like to recommend users to setup SNAIL in an enviornment (preferably, a separate enviornment) with Python 3.6.6!

 Additional dependencies
 -----------